Horton Park Golf Club

 The Horton Park Golf Club was the only golf club located in central Maroochydore on the Sunshine Coast in South East Queensland, Australia.
 The club was situated next to Sunshine Plaza shopping centre and was established in 1950.
 On the 20 July 1950, the minutes of the first meeting were signed by the President Mr W Coffey.
 The first building, a shed and an outhouse were purchased and erected in 1952.

 After the council reclaimed the land, the club moved to a new site in Bli Bli, on the north bank of the Maroochy River, and is now renamed as the Maroochy River Golf Club.
-Horton Park is being redeveloped by the council as a new CBD and residential area called SunCentral.
+Horton Park is being redeveloped by the council as a new central business district and residential area called SunCentral.

 Course

 The Horton Park course had 18 championship holes with a flood lit driving range.